rahelFM/Transcription-Lesotho/README.md

   - Moderate deletion and insertion errors.

 ### Error Analysis:
 The error analysis revealed that the model struggles with certain phonetic patterns and sentence structures when switching between Zulu and English in the same sentence.
-Additionally, noise in the recordings and accent variability posed challenges for both models.
+Another issue we have seen on whisper small is it is tend to transcribe some of the audio into another character unlike the ground truth which is transcribed in Latin.

 ## Insights and Suggestions for Improving Performance
 1. Data Augmentation: Increase the amount of training data with code-switched samples, including more diverse accent variations.
-2. Fine-tuning on Code-Switched Data: Fine-tune the models specifically on code-switched Zulu-English datasets.
+2. Fine-tuning on Code-Switched Data: Fine-tune the models specifically on code-switched isiZulu-English datasets.
 3. Speech Enhancement Techniques: Use noise reduction methods to clean the audio input for better transcriptions.
-4. Use of Hybrid Models: Combine Whisper and Wav2Vec2 for a hybrid model that benefits from the strengths of both.
+4. Use of Hybrid Models: Using Whisper base, medium or large or even combining Whisper and Wav2Vec2 for a hybrid model that benefits from the strengths of both can help to overcome, the drawbacks of whisper small model.
 5. Hyperparameter Tuning: Experiment with hyperparameters, especially for Wav2Vec2, to improve performance on non-English languages.

+To reproduce the results from this notebook:

+1. Clone the repository.
+2. Ensure your environment has the necessary dependencies installed.
+3. Upload the dataset and ensure it is correctly formatted.
+4. Run the notebook cells in sequence to load the dataset, process the audio, evaluate the models, and visualize results.